Lubin-Tate Deformation Spaces and Fields of Norms: Abstract

 \section{Abstract}

-Jean-Marc Fontaine has shown that there exists an equivalence of categories between the category of continuous $\Z_p$-representations of a given Galois group and the category of \'{e}tale $(\phi,\Gamma)$-modules over a certain ring.
-This work attempts to answer the question of whether there exists a theory of $(\phi,\Gamma)$-modules for the Lubin-Tate tower.
-We construct this tower via the rings $R_n$ which parametrize deformations of level $n$ of a given formal module.
-One can choose prime elements $\pi_n$ in each ring $R_n$ in a compatible way, and consider the tower of fields $(K'_n)_n$ obtained by localizing at $\pi_n$, completing, and passing to fraction fields.
-By taking the compositum $K_n = K_0 K'_n$ of each field with a certain unramified extension $K_0$ of the base field $K'_0$ one obtains a tower of fields $(K_n)_n$ which is strictly deeply ramified in the sense of Anthony Scholl.
-This is a first step towards showing that there exists a theory of $(\phi,\Gamma)$-modules for this tower.
+We construct a tower of fields from the rings $R_n$ which parametrize pairs $(X,\lambda)$, where $X$ is a deformation of a fixed one-dimensional formal group $\bbX$ of finite height $h$, together with a Drinfeld level-$n$ structure $\lambda$.
+We choose principal prime ideals $\frp_n \midc (p)$ in each ring $R_n$ in a compatible way and consider the field $K'_n$ obtained by localizing $R_n$ at $\frp_n$, completing, and passing to the fraction field.
+By taking the compositum $K_n = K'_n K_0$ of each field with the completion $K_0$ of a certain unramified extension of $K'_0$, we obtain a tower of fields $(K_n)_n$ which we prove to be strictly deeply ramified in the sense of Anthony Scholl.
+When $h=2$ we also investigate the question of whether this is a Kummer tower.